 Required minimum insurance

 |Bodily injury liability||$25,000 per person / $50,000 per accident|

 |Property damage liability||$10,000|

-You could also qualify for self-insurance with the Department of Transportation if you own at least 26 cars.
-You can also satisfy Washington's legal requirements by applying for and carrying a certificate of deposit or liability bond worth at least $60,000.
+You could also qualify for self-insurance with the Department of Transportation if you own at least 26 cars, and you can satisfy Washington's legal requirements by applying for and carrying a certificate of deposit or liability bond worth at least $60,000.
 Both must be approved by the state of Washington.
 Like with more conventional forms of insurance, you'd have to show proof of one of these coverages if you were pulled over.

 Motorcycle insurance costs: City-by-city breakdowns

 Our survey enabled us to enumerate the average cost of motorcycle insurance in cities across Washington.
-We calculated that the most expensive city for motorcycle insurance on average is Vashon, which has a premium of $896 per year among all companies.
-The least expensive city is Blaine, which has a $580-per-year average rate.
+We calculated that the most expensive city for motorcycle insurance on average is Seattle, which has a premium of $878 per year among all companies.
+The least expensive city is Pullman, which has a $644-per-year average rate.